unab-programming-club/Discussion/MeetingSummaries.md

 There are many more groups around the world doing similar stuff: Berkeley, NASA, Cambridge, USP etc etc. Some references here:

   http://www.sc.eso.org/~bdias/pycoffee/refs.html

-  # May 10, 2019
-  For our second meeting, Thor presented on the javascript behind the in-browser APOSTLE visualizer (located at http://www.astro.uvic.ca/~thoroldt/H1C/visualizer/ - you need to allow pop-ups for the tool to work).
-The topic covered the methods behind displaying large numbers of transparent sprites of different colours effectively using GPU shaders.